PARTICIPANTS MUST PROVIDE ALL OF THEIR OWN EQUIPMENT. No gear is included in the clinic fee. Participants must have at a minimum the following:

 - Personal flotation device

 - Appropriate footwear (paddling booties, water shoes, etc.) is required.
 Thin, lower-profile shoes are suggested.
-Flip flops are not recommended because they will fall off.
-Sandals such as Tevas, Chacos are not recommended because they are hard to swim in.
+Flip flops are not recommended because they will fall off during a swim.
+Sandals such as Tevas, Chacos have the potential to get hung on footpegs during a flip.

 - Also suggested is synthetic clothing such as the following, depending upon how cold-natured you are: